-- Through our memberships of the ETI and British Retail Consortium (BRC), we receive generic and country and sector-specific information and have access to dialogue with other companies, civil society groups and trade unions on best practice in identifying, managing and reporting on modern slavery issues; - Sources of modern slavery risks for particular countries (such as the Global Slavery Index produced by the Walk Free Initiative and the International Trade Union Congress' 2021 ITUC Global Rights Index); - Information from in-house supplier engagement and audit processes, and third party audits, including those published through Sedex.
+- Through our memberships of the ETI and British Retail Consortium (BRC), we receive generic and country and sector-specific information and have access to dialogue with other companies, civil society groups and trade unions on best practice in identifying, managing and reporting on modern slavery issues; - Sources of modern slavery risks for particular countries (such as the Global Slavery Index produced by the Walk Free Initiative and the International Trade Union Congress' 2022 ITUC Global Rights Index); - Information from in-house supplier engagement and audit processes, and third-party audits, including those published through Sedex.
 We recognise there are limitations in audit investigations, and so our approach includes wider engagement and collaboration processes with suppliers; and - Interviews with workers and with worker representatives to understand the issues that are important to them in their place of work.

-The risk assessment has identified that the greatest areas of potential exposure in our business operations are the use of agency workers contracted for our UK distribution centres and for security and cleaning services; and in our international businesses in Malaysia and Qatar, where there is a prevalence of foreign migrant workers recruited through agencies.
-We know that migrant workers are more likely to be at risk from bonded labour, with a culture in some countries of payment of deposits, withholding of identity papers by the employer, or workers being unable to leave the country without an exit permit from their employer.
+The risk assessment has identified that the greatest areas of potential exposure in our business operations are the use of agency workers contracted for our UK distribution centres and for security and cleaning services, many of whom have moved to the UK from other countries.